The bill creates personal data privacy rights and:

 - Derive revenue from the sale of personal data and control or process the personal data of at least 25,000 consumers; and

-- Does not apply to personal data governed by listed state and federal laws, listed activities, and employment records.
+- Does not apply to certain specified entities, personal data governed by listed state and federal laws, listed activities, and employment records.

 Consumers have the right to opt out of the processing of their personal data; access, correct, or delete the data; or obtain a portable copy of the data.
 The bill defines a "controller" as a person that, alone or jointly with others, determines the purposes and means of processing personal data.
 A "processor" means a person that processes personal data on behalf of a controller.